Cambridge & Counties Bank: Services

-Awards

-Awards

-See Awards and partners | About us for full list of awards.

 History

 At launch, Cambridge & Counties Bank offered secured loans to SMEs for business mortgages and commercial property investment.
 Five months after launch, residential property investment lending was added to the portfolio.

 On its first anniversary, the bank announced that it had made loans totalling £40m and had signed up its 1,000th new customer.
 Shortly afterwards the bank confirmed it had achieved break even on a monthly trading basis.
 By the end of 2013 the business bank had lent more than £113m, with more than 250 loans.

 In October 2014, Mike Kirsopp was appointed as Chief Executive Officer for the bank, which was followed by the opening of a Bristol-based regional office covering the South West and Wales regions of the UK.
 A Sheffield-based regional office was also opened in 2014 covering the North and Scotland regions.

 In March 2015, Cambridge & Counties Bank announced pre-tax profits of £2.5m for the 2014 calendar year after a £99k loss in the calendar year 2013.
 They also announced the staff levels were at 65 with a customer satisfaction rate of 99% at the end of 2014.

 Cambridge & Counties Bank entered the asset finance market in May 2015, with three product offerings including hire purchase, finance lease and chattel mortgage.
 The official launch was in 2016, which also saw the asset finance division win the New Challenger of the Year award at the Leasing World Awards.

 In March 2016, the bank announced its 2015 results reporting a £10.2 pre-tax profit.
 Staff numbers increased by 45% from 65 in 2014 to 94 in 2015 and the 99% customer satisfaction rating was maintained.
 The Birmingham-based regional office opened in March 2016 and also in that year, Simon Moore took over the role of Chairman from Paul ffolkes Davis who had conducted the role since the inception of the bank in 2012.
 The annual results for the 2016 calendar year were published in March 2017 at which the bank announced a 77% increase in their year on year pre-tax profits, with their 2016 profits at £18.1m.
 Along with this staff numbers rose to 121 and customer satisfaction was maintained at 99% for the third year running, with 99% of new customers happy to recommend the bank.